azat-co/practicalnode/chapter4/chapter4.md

           a(href="/articles/#{article.slug}")= article.title
 ```

-The full code of `index.pug` is as follows:
+For your reference and the ease of comprehension Pug's style, the full code of `index.pug` is as follows.
+You can see `extends` and two block overwrites (of `layout`):

 ```pug
 extends layout